 Florida's state parks offer a wealth of recreational and educational activities to residents of all ages.
 The beauty of our park system extends from the beautiful beaches of Bill Baggs Cape Florida State Park and John Pennekamp State Park to the historic Barnacle State Historic Park and Oleta River State Park.
 Did you know that you can avoid daily entrance fees by purchasing an annual pass to all of Florida's 160 state parks?

 Daily Entrance Fees

-Daily entrance fees are set by each park on a per vehicle basis.
+Daily entrance fees are set by each park on a per-vehicle basis.
 Each vehicle entering a park may carry up to eight individuals.
 Additional fees apply for larger vehicles carrying more than eight individuals.
 The fees vary between $1 and $10 per admission and are listed on the State Park Official Fee Schedule.
 Children's admission (under six years old) is always free at all state parks.

 Florida State Parks offer three levels of discounts on annual passes based upon military service.
 These include: